-For gas or fuel-powered tankless water heaters, the annual operating cost normally ranges from $360 to $600 depending on the price.
 It is significantly more inexpensive to operate the unit using gas, provided that the house is already equipped with a gas line or pipe.
 Electric water heaters cost more in terms of operation, can last for up to 12 years, takes more time for water to get hot, will not work without electricity, but will be more efficient due to zero heat loss.
 On the other hand, a gas water heater costs less to operate, can last up to 13 years and more, takes less time to heat the water, can work even without electricity, but is less efficient due to heat loss.

 ECM Air Conditioning, with its headquarters located in Boynton Beach, FL, provides air conditioning services within Palm Beach County, Broward County, Martin County, and St. Lucie County.
 If you’re looking to have a new HVAC system installed, we’re on-call and ready to assist you.
 So if you’re in need of an HVAC installation, don’t hesitate to contact us today to schedule an inspection!
 Our HVAC installation experts will check your ductwork, measure, check wire sizes, and more before making recommendations to ensure maximum efficiency and comfort.
 Call us at 561-295-1763 or contact our HVAC installation team online by clicking here.